 Filled with references and homages to prominent science fiction authors like Larry Niven, Isaac Asimov and Frank Herbert, The Dark Side of the Sun is the first of Pratchett’s two early science fiction novels.
 It features the first appearance of many names and concepts he would later come to reuse in various forms in the Discworld.
 It’s a short, fast-paced book with big ideas – not least Pratchett’s own take on the classic sci-fi trope of a vanished, ancient precursor species known only through mysterious artefacts.
 But does it work?
 Is this an early sign of genius, or a run-up for someone who needed more time to come into his own?
 We’d love to hear from you!
 Use the hashtag #Pratchat18 on social media to join the conversation.

-Don’t forget that you can see Liz and Ben at Nullus Anxietas 7, the Australian Discworld Convention, on April 13 and 14!
-Watch out for our bonus live episode, recorded at the convention, in an upcoming special episode.
+(This episode was released just before Liz and Ben appeared at Nullus Anxietas 7, the Australian Discworld Convention, on April 13 and 14 2019!
+You’ll find the bonus live episode they recorded at the convention in the podcast feed.)

 Next month it’s back to the Discworld as we crank up the volume and rock out with Death!
 Yes, we’ll be reading Soul Music, so get your questions in via social media by mid-April using the hashtag #Pratchat19.